Lerob28/First-Api-Using-MERN/README.md

 # First-Api-Using-MERN
-this is an Authenticate Jwt projet use the MERN stack
+this is an Authentification Jwt projet use the MERN stack